 30 credits (450 hours), minimum.

 This is a one year program taken over two to three semesters with minimum of 15 credits per semester.
-Part-time studies will take longer.
+Part-time studies will take longer over a maximum of five academic years.

 Estimated Program Fees